 New to The Chuck Huckelberry Loop?
 This guide will provide everything you need to know to start biking, walking, jogging, running, skateboarding, or horseback riding around town.

 There are over 50 parking lots around the loop.
 Parking is free in most of these lots.
-You can print a PDF copy of a map to the Chuck Huckelberry Loop here.
+The best way to find parking lots near The Loop is to use this interactive map.

 The entire loop is open from dawn to dusk.
 Use of The Loop during nighttime hours is not permitted.